kheller18/data-structures-algorithms/questions/SQL.md

           T -> P
           ```
           + For the above relation to exist in 3NF, all possible candidate keys in the above relation should be {P, RS, QR, T}.
-      + Boyce-Codd Normal Form:
+      + `Boyce-Codd Normal Form`:
         + A relation is in Boyce-Codd Normal Form if satisfies the conditions for third normal form and for every functional dependency, Left-Hand-Side is super key.
 In other words, a relation in BCNF has non-trivial functional dependencies in form X –> Y, such that X is always a super key.
 For example - In the above example, Student_ID serves as the sole unique identifier for the Students Table and Salutation_ID for the Salutations Table, thus these tables exist in BCNF.
 The same cannot be said for the Books Table and there can be several books with common Book Names and the same Student_ID.

 30. What are the TRUNCATE, DELETE and DROP statements?
-    + DELETE statement is used to delete rows from a table.
+    + `DELETE` statement is used to delete rows from a table.
       ```
       DELETE FROM Candidates
       WHERE CandidateId > 1000;
       ```
-    + TRUNCATE command is used to delete all the rows from the table and free the space containing the table.
+    + `TRUNCATE` command is used to delete all the rows from the table and free the space containing the table.
       + `TRUNCATE TABLE Candidates;`
-    + DROP command is used to remove an object from the database.
+    + `DROP` command is used to remove an object from the database.
 If you drop a table, all the rows in the table are deleted and the table structure is removed from the database.
       + `DROP TABLE Candidates;`

 31. What is the difference between DROP and TRUNCATE statements?